Business Model Canvas Template

 What is the Business Model Canvas (BMC)?

 The Business Model Canvas is a strategic tool used for visually developing or displaying a business model.
-A BMC helps determine and align the key business activities and their relationship to your value proposition.
+A BMC template helps determine and align the key business activities and their relationship to your value proposition.

 1. Key partners

 List the key partnerships your business leverages or relies upon for success.
 Include the resources or value your business gets from these partnerships.

 Summarize the key activities that allow your business to provide services and deliver on your value proposition.